creativecreatorormaybenot/wakelock/CONTRIBUTING.md

 # Notes

- * You should remember to exlcude all files and directories your IDE might generate using the `.gitignore` files (if they do not already inlcude them for your IDE).
+ * You should remember to exlcude all files and directories your IDE might generate using the `.gitignore` files (if they do not already contain them for your IDE).
-   If you feel like you can make a usefule additions to any of the `.gitignore` files, you can include them in your pull request, potentially with an explanation.
+   If you feel like you can make useful additions to any of the `.gitignore` files, you can include them in your pull request, potentially with an explanation.

  * It is probably easier for you if you run the integration tests for the plugin locally before opening a pull request using `flutter drive --target=test_driver/app.dart` in the `example` directory.
    This way you can ensure that any changes you have made work properly.
 Furthermore, you might also want to add some tests if you implement new functionality.